ReyhanSara/simple-electricity-bill-tracker/README.md

 # simple-electricity-bill-tracker
-A program written in C lang to keep track of electricity bill of a house
+A program written in C lang to keep track of the electricity bill of a house.

-The program keeps track of the electricity bill of a house with following features.
+The program keeps track of the electricity bill of a house with the following features.

-When the program is executing for the first time ask for the last months metre reading and the bill amount Then program would display last metre reading and the bill amount at the top and below it program should display a main menu of different choices
+When the program is executing for the first time, it asks for the last month's meter reading and the bill amount.
+The program would then display the last metre reading and the bill amount, below it the program would display the main menu as follows,
         [1].
-Enter this months reading
+Enter this month's reading
         [2].
 Enter payment details
         [3].
 View payment history
         [4].
-View monthly power consuption
+View monthly power consumption

-The program maintains a text file with three colums Month number, meter reading, payment;
+The program maintains a text file with three colums; Month number, meter reading, payment;
-Situation 1 - when meter reading is updated (month =1, reading=251244, payment=0) the new row looks like 3    251244    0
+Situation 1 - when the meter reading is updated (month =1, reading=251244, payment=0) the new row looks like 3    251244    0
-Situation 2- a payment of 500 is made
+Situation 2- when a payment of 500 is made
 3    0    -500

 Example: